WKIM

 WKIM (98.9 FM) is a commercial radio station licensed to Munford, Tennessee, and serving the Memphis metropolitan area.
-It is owned by Cumulus Media and airs a news/talk radio format.
+It is owned by Cumulus Media and airs a talk format.

 The studios are located on Murray Road at the Memphis Radio Group building in East Memphis.
 The transmitter site is in Cordova, Tennessee, off Raleigh-Lagrange Road.
 WKIM has an effective radiated power (ERP) of 100,000 watts, the current maximum for American FM stations.

 Programming

-Weekdays on WKIM have local shows in morning and afternoon drive time, Memphis Morning News and Nation of Jake.
-The rest of the schedule is nationally syndicated talk shows, including The Dan Bongino Show, The Ben Shapiro Show, and Ground Zero with Clyde Lewis.
-Weekends have programs from CBS News Radio, in addition to infomercials and talk show replays.
+Weekdays on WKIM have local shows in morning and afternoon drive time.
+The Memphis Morning News is hosted by Ditch and Tim, a talk and interview show.
+The Nation of Jake is heard in late afternoons.
+The rest of the schedule is nationally syndicated talk programs, including The Brian Kilmeade Show, The Vince Show with Vince Coglianese, Will Cain Country, Fox Across America with Jimmy Failla, America Tonight with McGraw Milhaven, Red Eye Radio and America in the Morning with John Trout.
+Most hours begin with an update from Fox News Radio.

-WKIM carries Tennessee Titans football along with University of Memphis Tigers football, men's basketball, and women's basketball, and the Memphis Showboats of the UFL in addition to seasonal talk shows with the Memphis football and men's basketball coaches.
+WKIM carries Tennessee Titans football along with University of Memphis Tigers football, men's basketball, and women's basketball, as well as seasonal talk shows with the Memphis football and men's basketball coaches.
+Previously, WKIM had the Memphis Showboats of the United Football League before the league folded in 2023.

 History

 Early years (1948–2001)

 The station signed on the air in 1948.
-It was in Kennett, Missouri, and used the call sign KTMO.
-In 2001, the Federal Communications Commission (FCC) gave it permission to move into the more lucrative Memphis radio market.
+It originally broadcast in Kennett, Missouri, and used the call sign KBOA-FM, the sister station to KBOA 830 AM (now WUMY in Memphis).
+Because KBOA was a daytimer, KBOA-FM could continue broadcasting the station's programming after sunset for listeners with FM receivers.
+In the 1970s, the station switched its call letters to KTMO and began airing a country music format.

+Kennett is about 90 miles north of Memphis.
+KBOA-FM and KTMO were powered at 6,900 watts, so the station could not be heard in the Memphis area.

 Smooth jazz (2001–2004)

-After its relocation, it began playing smooth jazz as "Smooth Jazz 98.9" WJZN.
+In 2001, the Federal Communications Commission (FCC) gave the station permission to move into the more lucrative Memphis radio market.
+After its relocation, it began playing smooth jazz as WJZN "Smooth Jazz 98.9".
 That lasted three years.